Bobbie J Cavnar: The Christian Community of God's Delight

-Bobbie Cavnar is a co-founder of The Christian Community of God's Delight (CCGD) which was founded in March 1973.
+Bobbie Cavnar was a co-founder of The Christian Community of God's Delight (CCGD) which was founded in March 1973.
 In the early 1970s, Margaret and Bob, with their children, became active in the Catholic charismatic renewal movement.
 They worked together in spiritual renewal and evangelization ministries for the next 30 years.
 The CCGD got its name in which the leadership group through prayer received a scripture that mentions a new name of "My Delight".

 Personal life

 Bobbie J. Cavnar was born in Oklahoma City, October 19, 1924, the son of Byron P. Cavnar and Donnia Mayberry Cavnar.
 He enlisted in the Army Air Corps in 1942, one day after his eighteenth birthday.
 Cavnar was married to Margaret Louise Nishimuta.
 Margaret became a registered nurse and worked as a hospital nurse until her marriage in 1944.
 She then moved around the country as a military wife during Cavnar's 20-year career in the Air Force.
-A career which included 8 years flying with the Strategic Air Command in Fort Worth; four years at the Pentagon; and management responsibilities for the Titan Missile program from 1960 to 1964.
-He was promoted to Colonel in 1957 at the age of 33.
-Honors included the Distinguished Flying Cross; the Legion of Merit; and a special commendation by the Secretary of Defense before Congress in 1964.
-World War II, Korea.
+His duty postings included eight years flying the B-36 long-range bomber with the Strategic Air Command in Fort Worth, four years at the Pentagon, and management responsibilities for the Titan Missile program from 1960 to 1964.
+He was promoted to colonel in 1957 at the age of 33.
+Amongst his service decorations were the Distinguished Flying Cross, the Legion of Merit, and a special commendation by the Secretary of Defense before Congress in 1964.
 He retired from the Air Force in 1964.

 Later life

-After his retirement in 1964, Cavnar and his wife settled in Dallas, Texas, where they lived until his death in 2002.
-Col. Bobbie Joe Cavnar is buried in Section: 11 Site: 99 DFW-Ft.
-Worth National Cemetery with his wife.
+After his retirement in 1964, Col. (Ret.)
+Cavnar and his wife Margaret settled in Dallas, Texas, where they lived until his death in 2002.
+Col. (Ret.)
+Bobbie Joe Cavnar was buried in Section: 11 Site: 99 DFW-Ft.
+Worth National Cemetery.
+When Margaret Cavnar died in 2006, she was buried next to her husband.